-Students will be assigned lockers at the beginning of the year in STEM.
-For MCCTC students, they must request one through their lab teacher, who will then request from LeeAnn Vitelli (new procedure).
+Students will be assigned lockers at the beginning of the year in STEM (through J. Duda) and MCCTC students, however they must request one through their lab teacher, who will then request from LeeAnn Vitelli (new procedure).
 Students will be permitted to carry a backpack.